RenzoMurinaCadierno/FrontEndPracticeProjects/README.md

 ------------------------------------
 It is a Connect 4 2-player game.

+Copy the HTML, CSS and JS files in the same folder and open the HTML one in a browser to launch it.

 Click on the empty circles to drop the chips.
 The first one to align 4 diagonally, vertically or horizontally, wins.

 You can restart the game at any time refresing the broswer.